THE OFFICE IS THE EDGE · المكتب هو الحافة

 Nothing you type here is sent anywhere.
 The scan runs entirely in this browser tab.

-Classification result · illustrative
+Classification + routing result · illustrative

 data class